2022 Las Vegas Aces season

-The 2022 Las Vegas Aces season was the franchise's 26th season in the Women's National Basketball Association and the 5th year the franchise is based in Las Vegas - after relocating from San Antonio and Utah.
+The 2022 Las Vegas Aces season was the franchise's 26th season in the Women's National Basketball Association and the 5th year the franchise is based in Las Vegas after relocating from San Antonio and Utah.
 The regular season began on May 6, 2022, at the Phoenix Mercury.

 On December 31, 2021, the Aces named former WNBA great and San Antonio Spurs assistant coach Becky Hammon as their new head coach.

 The Aces started the season under Hammon in strong fashion, winning their first two games before losing a game.
 The team then went on a seven game winning streak to end May 9–1.
 The winning streak ended on the first of June, but the Aces then won their next four straight games.
 The end of June was not as kind to the team, as they lost three of their last four games, to finish the month 5–4.
 July got off to a rocky start, with the team losing two of its first three games, but then they won three of their next four before finishing the month on a four game winning streak.
-The winning streak would be five if you include the Commissioner's Cup Final.
-The Aces beat the Chicago Sky 93–83 to win their first Commissioners Cup.
-Excluding that cup, the team finished July 8–3, and secured a birth into the 2022 WNBA Playoffs on July 24th.
-The started the final month of the season on a two game losing streak, but won their last four games to finish the month 4–2 and secure the first seed in the playoffs.
+The winning streak would be five including the Commissioner's Cup Final.
+The Aces beat the Chicago Sky 93–83 to win their first Commissioner's Cup.
+Excluding that cup, the team finished July 8–3, and secured a berth into the 2022 WNBA Playoffs on July 24.
+They started the final month of the season on a two game losing streak, but won their last four games to finish the month 4–2 and secure the first seed in the playoffs.
 Their win in the penultimate game of the season gave them the better head-to-head record with Chicago and secured the tiebreaker for the top seed.
 Their final record of 26–10 in the regular season, was the highest win total in franchise history and their winning percentage of .722 was the second highest.